-The card network and fifth-largest card issuer (by balances) said it is cutting the following benefits: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+The card network and fifth-largest card issuer (by balances) cut the following benefits in February 2018: purchase protection, return guarantee, extended product warranty, auto rental insurance and flight accident coverage.
+Additionally, Discover will no longer offer price protection as of Oct.
+31, 2018.

 Discover cuts benefits

-- Purchase protection – no claims can be made after July 13, 2018.
-Insures damaged or stolen purchases up to $500 for 90 days after purchase.
+- Purchase protection: Purchases made before Feb.
+28, 2018, were covered; no claims could be made after July 13, 2018.
+Insured damaged or stolen purchases up to $500 for 90 days after purchase.

-- Extended product warranty – ends for purchases made after Feb.
-28, 2018.
-Covers additional year after original warranty expires, for eligible items with warranties 36 months or less.
+- Extended product warranty: Purchases made before Feb.
+28, 2018, were covered.
+Covered additional year after original warranty expires, for eligible items with warranties 36 months or less.

-- Flight accident – no coverage for flight purchases made after Feb.
+- Flight accident: Coverage applied for incidents that happened prior to Feb.
 28, 2018.
 Travel accident coverage up to $500,000 when buying airline tickets.

 Discover is not the only card issuer that has cut back benefits for shoppers and travelers in recent years.
 Visa and Mastercard, for example, began slashing return assistance and guarantee perks in 2014.